MakerBot Replicator 5th Gen.

 3D printers are used for educational, non-commercial purposes only.
 Users must attend a training certification session on either the MakerBot Replicator, and/or Lulzbot TAZ.
 Sessions are offered weekly: MakerBot Training Certifications are held Mondays from 12:00pm-1:00pm LulzBot TAZ training Certifications Thursdays from 12:00pm-1:00pm.
 Reservations are required and may be made by emailing email@example.com.
 After successful completion of certification, users are able to work independently with the 3D printers.

 Staff do not create 3D models for users, rather are available for consultation, technical support, and to aid users' as they explore and learn the 3D Printing process.

-The University of Georgia abides by the copyright laws of the United States (Title 17, U.S. Code).
+All users agree to respect the health and safety of the University community and abide by all applicable laws, University policies, Libraries' policies, and the Student Code of Conduct.
+Additionally, The University of Georgia abides by the copyright laws of the United States (Title 17, U.S. Code).
 These laws govern photocopying or creating other reproductions of copyrighted materials.
-All users of the Makerspace equipment must abide by copyright and trademark laws.
-For more information, please visit the Office of Legal Affairs' web page on Copyright and Trademark.
+All users of Makerspace equipment must abide by copyright laws.
+More information concerning copyright may be found at the University's Office of Legal Affairs.

 Quality of 3D printed objects

-Users may see slight imperfections in their prints, including but not limited to bumps, rough edges, holes, and warping.
-You can clean up some of the imperfections with fine sandpaper or other tools.
-The printer is very accurate, but there may be some instances where objects with multiple pieces or moveable parts do not precisely fit together.
+Users may see slight imperfections in their prints including, but not limited to, bumps, rough edges, holes, and warping.
+Models may be cleaned up with fine sandpaper or other tools.
+Printers are very accurate, but there may be some instances when objects with multiple pieces or moveable parts do not precisely fit together.

-We do not vouch for the structural integrity or reliability of printed objects.
+The Makerspace does not guarantee the structural integrity or reliability of printed objects.